Modern Slavery and Human Trafficking Statement

-This statement covers the activities of the Group who own and manage over 10,000 homes.
-The Group operates mainly in Lancashire but provides Supported Living homes for people with a learning disability and/or autism nationally, as well as keyworker accommodation in Lincolnshire.
+This statement covers the activities of the Group who own and manage over 12,000 homes.
+The Group operates mainly in Lancashire but provides supported living homes for people with a learning disability and/or autism nationally, as well as keyworker accommodation in Lincolnshire.
 We also manage two women's refuges and three supported housing schemes for people who are facing homelessness.
-The Group also provides technology enabled care and support services through Progress Lifeline to over 55,000 customers.
+The Group also provides technology enabled care and support services through Progress Lifeline to over 67,000 customers.

 Our Supply Chain

-The Group’s principal services are providing and developing social housing.
 Our Procurement Policy fully reflects what we do and what we require of our business partners (including assessment and procurement routes for development) to ensure full compliance with the Modern Slavery Act requirements.
 We ensure that any supplier or sub-contractor we work with goes through a comprehensive assessment process.
 We ask bidders as part of the procurement process what they do to ensure their own business and supply chain is free from modern slavery.
-Where this cannot be evidenced to the satisfaction of the Group, we would actively exclude from further involvement in a tender process.
+Where this cannot be evidenced to the satisfaction of the Group, we would actively exclude them from further involvement in a tender process.

 The Executive Director, Finance and Corporate Services has strategic responsibility for the development and implementation of the Group’s anti-slavery initiatives and on-going review of our approaches.

 The Group continuously reviews our existing policies to ensure that they reflect the changing shape of the Group, the needs of our tenants and customers and the markets we serve.
 We are mindful that they promote the necessary awareness and behaviours amongst our colleagues and within our supply chain.